Heinrich Hirschsprung: The Hirschsprung Collection

-In 1902, Hirschsprung announced plans to donate his collection of art the works to the state.
+In 1902, Hirschsprung announced plans to donate his collection of art to the state.

 Heinrich Hirschsprung died during 1908 and was buried at Mosaisk Vestre Begravelsesplads in Copenhagen.

 The museum was established in 1911 by his widow Pauline Hirschsprung.

 The Hirschsprung Collection (Den Hirschsprungske Samling) opened with 45 paintings, 13 pastels, 205 drawings, 14 watercolors, 12 busts, 55 sketchbooks as well as P.S.
-Krøyer’s letters and documents.
+Krøyer's letters and documents.
 The collection has grown since then, and the museum continues to this day in a beautiful park setting near central Copenhagen, around the corner from the National Gallery (Statens Museum for Kunst).